 WORK GREEN – AN INTRODUCTION

 Georgia Tech’s Work Green is a certification program designed to recognize and celebrate staff and faculty who have taken the lead in promoting sustainable practices in the workplace.
-The certification process requires offices to report the sustainable practices used in their office during the 2016 calendar year in the areas of energy and water efficiency, waste management, engagement, safe and healthy environments, purchasing, transportation, and innovation.
+The certification process requires staff and faculty to report the sustainable practices used in their office during the 2016 calendar year in the areas of energy and water efficiency, waste management, engagement, safe and healthy environments, purchasing, transportation, and innovation.
 By participating in Work Green, offices will:

 - Positively contribute to Tech’s leadership in sustainability;

 - Support Tech in achieving its sustainability goals; and

 - Be recognized as leaders in the Tech community.

 WORK GREEN – CERTIFICATION LEVELS

 There are three levels of certification recognizing commitment to sustainability in the office.

 - Certified Work Green: 50-74% of Sustainable Practices were implemented in 2016

 WORK GREEN – GETTING INVOLVED